snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe:: ToUc()

-        Coverts the contents of the TStr to uppercase and returns the str.
+        Coverts the contents of the string to uppercase and returns the resulting string.

      .. describe:: GetUc()

-        Returns a Python str with the contents of the TStr converted to uppercase.
-The contents of the original TStr are left unchanged.
+        Returns a Python :class:`str` with the contents of the string converted to uppercase.
+The contents of the original string are left unchanged.

      .. describe:: CmpI(str)

-        Compares the TStr to the parameter *str*, of type TStr, character by character.
+        Compares the string to the parameter *str*, of type :class:`TStr`, character by character.
-        Returns a positive number if the TStr is greater than *str* and vice versa.
+        Returns a positive number if the string is greater than *str* and vice versa.

      .. describe:: Eql(str)

-        Returns a bool indicating whether the TStr is equal to the TStr *str*.
+        Returns a bool indicating whether the string is equal to the :class:`TStr` *str*.

      .. describe:: IsLc()